pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Sinclair-ZX-Spectrum.md

 Take care when placing data/code into banks - some of the banks are already used in the regular 48k address space.

-z88dk supports generating .TAP files container banked data in addition to +3 disc images.
+z88dk supports generating .TAP files containing banked data in addition to +3 disc images.

 # Library support